 Flying High: Best Helicopter Tours In The World

 We dream of epic adventures, of reaching that ultra-distant corner that feels completely unexplored, of beholding jaw-dropping natural landscapes from a whole new perspective, of experiencing cultural wonders so remote that most people have never heard of them, let alone seen them.
-Helicopters can be the key to realizing this dream—and doing so with efficiency, ease, and exclusivity.
+Helicopter tours can be the key to realizing this dream—and doing so with efficiency, ease, and exclusivity.
 According to GeoEx’s adventure travel specialists, certain destinations are especially prime for exploration by chopper, and with carefully chosen pilot-guides at the helm to share the most amazing sights and landing spots, travelers are in store for over-the-top experiences in these locales.
 Below are our favorite helicopter trips across the globe.

 Kenya: Wildlife & Wild Lands From Above

-The extraordinarily varied landscapes, cultures, and wildlife of Kenya make it especially suited for helicopter exploration.
+The extraordinarily varied landscapes, cultures, and wildlife of Kenya make it especially suited for travel by helicopter.
 By air, you can link and discover the most exciting and beautiful locales, from the lakes of the Great Rift to the deserts of the north to the plains of the Masai Mara and the Chyulu Hills.

 You might fly to Lake Turkana, known for attracting thousands of nesting flamingos, which turn its surface into a radiant cloud of pink.
 Experiencing the spectacular colors of Lake Turkana while witnessing the flamingos at sunset is not to be missed!